10-Q 1 cxm-20221031.htm 10-Q cxm-20221031

 the costs and success of our marketing efforts and our ability to promote our brand;

-our reliance on key personnel and our ability to identify, recruit and retain skilled personnel;
+our reliance on key talent and our ability to identify, recruit and retain skilled personnel;

 our ability to effectively manage our growth, including any international expansion;